Le futur simple: the future tense in French

 - modelerto model – je modèlerai

-- Some verbs double their consonants.
+- Many verbs ending in -eler/-eter double the final consonants.

 - Example: